DavidYourNeighbor/ProductAttributeExtractor/README.md

-# ProductPageClustering
+# ProductAttributeExtractor

-When given a set of several thousand HTML pages from retail websites, this program uses a locality-sensitive hashing algorithm to determine which of those pages are talking about the same product across retail websites.
+When given a set of HTML pages that describe the same product, this program pulls out short phrases of text that describe the product, or "attributes."

 Author: David Naber